-The Florida Department of Transportation (FDOT) is expanding its incentive-based Rapid Incident Scene Clearance (RISC) Program to the Florida Keys in Monroe County.
+The Florida Department of Transportation (FDOT) expanded its incentive-based Rapid Incident Scene Clearance (RISC) Program to the Florida Keys in Monroe County.

-RISC services are set to begin this summer providing specialized incident management support to clear large-scale, heavy vehicle crashes on US 1 from Mile Marker 5.5 to Mile Marker 127
+RISC services began in September providing specialized incident management support to clear large-scale, heavy vehicle crashes on US 1 from Mile Marker 5.5 to Mile Marker 127

 The Monroe County RISC fleet is comprised of three vehicles: a 35-ton heavy duty wrecker, a 50-ton wrecker and a recovery support vehicle.
 The service will be managed from the SunGuide Transportation Management Center (TMC).
 Traffic operators will activate RISC events from the TMC based on law enforcement request.